dacr/code-examples-manager/README.md

 - **`summary`** : example summary in one line.
 - **`keywords`** : keywords describing your code features (comma separated).
 Some reserved keywords :
   - `@testable` : allow automatic execution
   - `@fail` : the example is expected to fail when executed
+  - `@exclusive` : all testable examples with this flag will be run sequentially (for scripts which open server sockets for example)
 - **`publish`** : publish destination keywords (comma separated)
   - the default configuration file provide those activation keywords :
     - `gist` : for github.com